Jafea7/ctbrec-liberica/README.md

 ## Extras

 ---
-`/caps.sh` - A shell script that creates the contact sheet faster than CTBRec by using ffprobe to obtain the duration of the video and using it to skip to each location in the file to capture an image then combines them into the contact sheet.
+`/caps.sh` - A shell script that creates the contact sheet faster than CTBRec by using ffprobe to obtain the duration of the video, calculating the time offsets of the images, and using that to skip to each location in the file to capture the image, ffmpeg then combines them into the contact sheet.
 By default only applies when a file is over 250MB, for files under 250MB it uses the equivalent of the internal method, (which also uses ffmpeg).

+**NOTES:**
-**NOTE:** Only suitable for Linux systems, (uses Bash).
+  1. Only suitable for Linux systems, (uses Bash), if you want to use it independently of the Docker image.
+  2. The created contact sheet will not be associated with the recording, (CTBRec JSON records), so deleting the recording via the interface, (Web/client), will leave the contact sheet behind.

 ```
   "postProcessors": [